China snubs Chloe Zhao's historic Oscar haul | DW | 26.04.2021

 Beijing had reportedly told mainland media outlets to either boycott or downplay the film awards ceremony.
 Then Hong Kong television network TVB, which had carried the Academy Awards telecast for more than 50 years, said it would not broadcast this year's Oscars.

-Meanwhile, the Beijing Foreign Ministry Chinese was asked by the German press agency dpa why social media posts on the topic of Chloe Zhao's Oscar wins were partially deleted.
+Meanwhile, the Chinese Foreign Ministry Chinese was asked by the German press agency dpa why social media posts on the topic of Zhao's Oscar wins were partially deleted.

 A spokesperson declined to comment, only saying that it was "not a diplomatic matter."